 The CMPA is governed by an elected council of 30 practising physicians representing 10 geographical areas across Canada.
-Each year elections are held for positions on council.
+Each year, approximately one-third of the positions on council are scheduled for nomination and election.
 The council meets quarterly to foster the long-term success of the Association.

 Responsibilities of council and councillors

 In accordance with the CMPA's Act of Incorporation and Bylaw [PDF], the council is responsible for overseeing how the business of the Association is conducted and to direct management, to whom the council delegates the responsibilities for the day-to-day conduct of business.
 Article 4 of the by-law outlines the requirements of the council.

 The terms of reference for council and councillors [PDF] sets out the way in which the council organizes and conducts itself to fulfill its responsibilities, and describes the responsibilities of councillors.

 As specified in Article 5 of the CMPA Bylaw, the council elects the president and one or more vice-presidents.
 The president provides leadership in guiding the council and coordinating its activities, and may or may not be its chair.
 Two vice-presidents assist the president, and have powers and duties that the president may delegate or the council may prescribe.

 The president and vice-presidents are elected annually through secret ballot by the council, using an elimination voting method.
 The president may serve for a maximum of two years; there is no limit on the tenure for vice-presidents.

 The mandate, duties, and responsibilities of the president and vice-presidents are provided in the terms of reference for the president and vice-presidents [PDF].

 The Executive Committee meets monthly and acts on the council's behalf between meetings of council.
 Much of the council's work is carried out through committees.